 We are also seeking development partners for specialty food accounting and audit trail software.
-Our goal is an affordable “field-to-fork” data management system for organized groups of small and medium size farmers, ranchers and gardeners (see below).
+Our goal is an affordable “field-to-fork” data management system for organized groups of small and medium size farmers, ranchers and gardeners.

 Examples of investor-centered farmland speculation include Gladstone Farms and Sustainable Farm Partners.
 The National Association of Real Estate Trusts is an industry advocacy group that helps drive organic farmland speculation and non-local ownership.

-Please see the Brand Partnership page on this website for more information on accounting and audit trails.
-For information on consumer trends and sustainable agriculture, please read A Consumer-Driven Strategy for Local Food and Farms on this site.
+Our rationale for farmer-controlled partnerships is on this site at Why Marketing Partnerships?.
+Please see the Brand Partnership page on this website details on accounting and audit trails.
 For more on land ownership trends, please go to Large Family Farms Continue To Dominate U.S. Agricultural Production.

 The ideas offered on this website start with my late father, Bob Steffen.
 Dad was the farm manager for Father Flanagan at Boys Town for thirty years and a leader in developing commercial-scale organic and Biodynamic farming methods in the Midwest.
 He introduced me to many holistic thinkers, including E.F.
 Shumacher, Wendell Berry and Alan Savory.